skip to main content

 • Expensive plans

-DIRECTV STREAM is our favorite service for watching NHL games because it has the best channel coverage of any live TV streaming service.
-Not only does it carry every national NHL channel except ESPN+/Hulu, but it also offers a fantastic range of RSNs in its CHOICE plan and above.
+Stream with DIRECTV is my favorite service for watching NHL games because it has the best channel coverage of any live TV streaming service.
+Not only does it carry every national NHL channel, but it also offers a fantastic range of RSNs in its CHOICE plan and above.

 RSNs are crucial if you want to watch your in-market NHL team play.
-And no other live TV streaming service offers the number of RSNs available through DIRECTV STREAM.
-It even carries the Bally Sports RSNs—the only other place you can stream those is on Fubo and Bally Sports+.
+And no other live TV streaming service offers the number of RSNs available through DIRECTV.
+It even carries the FanDuel RSNs (formerly Bally Sports).
+The only other places you can stream those are on Fubo, Amazon Prime Video, or FanDuelSportsNetwork.com.

-We single out a live TV streaming service as our top NHL viewing option because there are no lengthy contracts or bulky equipment requirements.
+I single out a live TV streaming service as my top NHL viewing option because there are no lengthy contracts or bulky equipment requirements.
 But you’ll need a strong and reliable internet connection to avoid frequent buffering issues.
-If that kind of internet coverage is unavailable in your area, we recommend DIRECTV’s traditional satellite TV service instead.
+If that kind of internet coverage is unavailable in your area, I recommend DIRECTV’s traditional satellite TV service instead.

 Pro tip: Looking for faster internet?
-Head to our Best Internet for Streaming page to browse services we recommend for streaming live TV.
+Head to our Best Internet for Streaming page to browse the top services my colleagues recommend for streaming live TV.

-If you don’t need RSN coverage, you can try our best-in-value option, Sling TV, for less than half the cost of DIRECTV STREAM.
+Still, if you don’t need RSN coverage, my best-in-value recommendation is Sling TV, which costs less than half the price of DIRECTV.
 Keep scrolling to learn more about that.

 Price: